Belief-State Query Policies for User-Aligned POMDPs: Formal Analysis

-\begin{restatable}{thm}{piecewiseconstant} Let $\pi(b,\overline{\Theta})$ be a BSQ preference, $\mathcal{P}$ be a gPOMDP, $b_0$ be the initial belief state, and $H$ be the horizon.
-Each partition created by operator $\equiv_H$ partitioning $\mathbb{R}^n$ has a constant expected cost. \end{restatable}

-In certain specific cases, the braids that partition the parameter space can be calculated in closed form (e.g., see the appendix for partitions for the Spaceship Repair problem).
-The next section uses the theory developed above to develop a general approach for computing the braids and intervals corresponding to a BSQ preference, for evaluating the expected cost for each such partition, and for optimizing over these partitions.
+\begin{restatable}{thm}{piecewiseconstant} Let $\pi(b,\overline{\Theta})$ be a parameterized BSQ policy, $\mathcal{P}$ be a gPOMDP, $b_0$ be the initial belief state, and $H$ be the horizon.
+Each partition created by $\equiv_H$ on $\mathbb{R}^n$ has a constant expected cost. \end{restatable} In some situations, the braids that partition the parameter space can be calculated in closed form (e.g., see the Appendix for partitions for the Spaceship Repair problem).
+The next section develops a general approach for computing the braids and intervals corresponding to a parameterized BSQ policy, for evaluating the expected cost for each such partition, and for optimizing over these partitions.